 Kirsi Hänninen, Ph.D., is a university teacher in Records and Archives Management and an archivist at the Archives of History, Culture and Arts Studies at the University of Turku.
 She has a keen interest in examining how power is constructed and negotiated between communities and institutions, and she has been discussing the topic both in folklore studies and in archival theory.
 Especially archival activism and archiving documents of marginalized experiences fascinate her.
 Re-imagining time is her long time aspiration.

-Artist-curator Miina Pohjolainen is currently pursuing an MA in Curating, Managing and Mediating Art at Aalto University.
+Artist-curator Miina Pohjolainen has an MA in Curating, Managing and Mediating Art at Aalto University.
 Pohjolainen approaches spaces as stages of time and is interested in the ways time, power and social conventions manifest themselves in places.
 Feminist thinking and dreaming guide her artistic and curatorial practices.

-Jaana Saarikoski is a visual artist and an MA student of European Ethnology at University of Turku.
-She has worked on the cultural heritage of Tuorla Observatory since May 2018.
+Jaana Saarikoski is an MA in European Ethnology and a visual artist.
+She has worked on the cultural heritage of Tuorla Observatory since May 2018 and is now designing a science museum there.
 She has done interviews, documentation and inventories on the objects, books and buildings of the observatory.
 In her master’s thesis, she is analysing the significance and meanings of objects in the Tuorla collection.
 Her main techniques in her art work are painting, sculpting, video and photography.
 Subtle and non-verbal experiences, such as time, beauty, humour, sensations and emotions, are the leading motives of her art.